RoosterMurphy/persistence-without-command/Persistence_Without_Command.md

 Persistence Without Command

-Human Outcomes After the Race to Self-Improving Intelligence
+Human Outcomes After the Race to Self-Improving Intelligence Working paper — 9 September 2026

-Working paper 9 September 2026
+Revised 12 September 2026
 Author: Rooster Murphy

-How to read this paper The conceptual structure is locked.
+How to read this paper
+The conceptual structure is locked.
 Claims are marked:
 [O] Observation.
 Public, checkable fact or published evaluation.
 [S] Present structure.
 Incentive or institutional fact now, not a future scene.
 [A] Assumption.
 Stated so it can be rejected without rejecting the rest.
 [D] Deduction.
 Follows from marked [O], [S], and [A] above it.
 [F] Forecast.
 A later state the argument treats as more likely than not under those inputs.
 Not an observation.
 A sentence without a mark is connective tissue or definition, not a hidden forecast.
 Definitions
 Authorship.
 The standing of a living public that still sets aims, can refuse, and remains the principal rather than the environment.